FabLabUChile/fabuchile-face-shield/README.md

 ## Resume

-Based on the [Prusa Face Shield](https://www.prusaprinters.org/prints/25857-protective-face-shield-rc3) initiative, we design our own faceshield in order to eliminate any further work on the comercial parts, decreasing the chance of contamination during the fabrication stage and for direct assembly.
+Based on the [Prusa Face Shield](https://www.prusaprinters.org/prints/25857-protective-face-shield-rc3) initiative, we design our own face shield in order to eliminate any further work on the comercial parts, and to match with the local availability of them,  decreasing the chance of contamination during the fabrication stage and for direct assembly.
 The face shield is meant to be used complementary with a N95 mask or similiar.

-Warning: This is not a certified medical device.
+**Warning**: only V6.0 is a certificate medical device.

 ### Security and effectiveness validation